visitscotland/digital-documents/security/secret-management.md

 - **Access Control**: Implement strict access controls and policies to ensure that only authorized team members and systems can access production secrets.
 Test secrets should be evaluated depending on the secret itself as some of them might need to be carefully handled to prevent a breach of contract
-- **Audit**: Conduct regular audits of secret access and usage and revoke access to systems if it is no longer needed
+- **Audit**: Conduct quarterly audits of secret access and usage and revoke access to systems if it is no longer needed

 ### Developer Responsibilities